EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2026-05-11-enhancing-the-user-experience-of-everse-training-catalogue/index.md

 With Kenneth’s work as the maintainer and developer of EVERSE Training, Hugo’s focus on designing and building advanced AI systems for training and research software quality, and David’s extensive experience on training in research institutions, together they worked on developing a new feature for the catalogue.

-Filling out a lengthy form is what most, if not all, would consider not to be a fun task — and this was the challenge with our training catalogue.
+Filling out a lengthy form is what most, if not all, would consider to not be a particularly fun task — and this was the challenge with the training catalogue.
 Each time a user wants to register a material or an event in EVERSE Training, the form takes a lot of time to go through, asking for a lot of information, such as: a description, learning objectives, trainee prerequisites, key words, and the list goes on — you get the picture.
 But what actually ends up happening?
 Less information written on the form,  resulting in fewer details about the training resource to assess its usefulness.

 After exchanging emails, pondering how exactly such changes to the user experience could be implemented, Kenneth and Hugo decided to meet in person in Paris at the  [IJC Lab](https://www.ijclab.in2p3.fr/en/home/) in early May.